ArinchSup/terraform-aws-tier3-infra/README.md

 # 3-Tier AWS Infrastructure with Terraform

+##remote state backend was decommissioned; reconfigure to redeploy (in provider.tf and backend.tf)

 A production-style three-tier AWS architecture built entirely with Terraform.
 Public and private networks are divided across subnets, with an auto-scaling application tier behind an Application Load Balancer and a Multi-AZ-capable PostgreSQL RDS database — all defined as Infrastructure as Code (IaC) (Terraform).

 ## Architecture